drlight17/emailOnAway/README.md

 # emailOnAway
-My custom source code for emailOnAway Openfire plugin and compiled jar file ready for use (just place it in /usr/share/openfire/plugins and restart service)
+My custom source code for emailOnAway Openfire plugin (adds send of email on offline status) and compiled jar file ready for use (just place it in /usr/share/openfire/plugins and restart service)
 It must be compiled using Eclipse IDE or something similar.
 See novice instuction [here](https://discourse.igniterealtime.org/t/messages-sent-to-email/61530/10)